DanielDoehring/SSOCs/README.md

 To be able to use `SSOCs` you need to compile the shared library `libeicos_MP.so` of [my fork](https://github.com/DanielDoehring/EiCOS) from the [`EiCOS` repository](https://github.com/EmbersArc/EiCOS).
 After installing `Eigen3` and the Boost multiprecision library you need to `cd` to the directory where you downloaded or forked `EiCOS`.
+It is assumed that this is `~/git/EiCOS/` in the compile scripts.

 Then, execute
 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release .